psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 Upon the appearance of these counter-statements, we felt it to be our duty to write to a tradesman in Huddersfield, requesting that he would see Hearnshaw, the declarant, and inquire into the truth of his Declaration; adding, that if he had, either from design or inadvertency, stated any thing that was false, to the disadvantage of Mr. Allen or Mr. Atkinson, or any of the other persons mentioned in his publication, it was as much his duty to make a public retraction of those statements, (if erroneous) as it was to persist in them if true.
 In reply to this letter, Hearnshaw himself came over to Leeds, and waited upon the Printer of this Paper, when he re-asserted, in the presence of a gentleman of the town, all the facts he had stated in his Declaration, and added, that he was ready to verify them, upon oath, before any Magistrate in the kingdom.

 It is no part of our duty to reconcile the conflicting testimony of Mr. Allen and Mr. Thomas Atkinson with that of Charles Hearnshaw.
 They are, indeed, irreconcileable.
 It is assertion against assertion.
 We have merely inserted the papers as they have reached us, without feeling either responsibility or anxiety about the truth of any of them.
 The conflict, it will be observed, is between the parties in the prosecution and one of their principal witnesses, and it is impossible to imagine any thing that could be more gratifying to the feelings of the State prisoners, so lately acquitted or discharged, for want of evidence to put them upon their trial, than to find the committing Magistrate and one of the witnesses, on whose testimony they were committed to York Castle, impeaching each other's veracity.
-The prosecutors, in these State trials, are, to be sure, placed in a most curious predicament, with respect to their witnesses —those they did produce the Court would not believe, and those they did not produce they will not believe themselves !
+The prosecutors, in these State trials, are, to be sure, placed in a most curious predicament, with respect to their witnesses —those they did produce the Court would not believe, and those they did not produce they will not believe themselves!

 There is, however, one part of Hearnshaw's evidence, and that the most material part of it, which stands uncontradicted, and which, we understand, is unquestionable, namely, that he was examined before the Grand Jury, and that, because his testimony did not square with the wishes of the prosecutors for conviction, he was not produced on the trial, though as the learned Judge observed, "it was the duty of the prosecutors, and due to the justice of the case, to have brought forward this witness."
 BARON WOOD added, that the Jury would draw their own inferences from this strong fact.